Faster Compressed Quadtrees: Tighter Bounds on Quadtrees of Clustered Point Sets

-For any ancestor $v$ of a point in $C$ that has depth at most \(\lg (u / \ell)\), $v$'s subtree contains all the points in a square of size at least \(2^\ell \times 2^\ell\).
-Therefore, the square must contain at least one corner of $S$, so \(v \in A'\).
+By Fact~\ref{fact:basics}, any ancestor $v$ of a point in $N$ that has depth at most \(\lg (u / \ell)\) covers all the points in a square of size at least \(2^\ell \times 2^\ell\).
+Therefore, the square must contain at least one corner of $S$, and thus \(v \in A'\).
 It follows that